esong501/Pokemon-Green-Rock/README.md

 # Pokemon-Green-Rock
 A modification of Pokemon Emerald built using [pret's disassembly][1] of the game.

+# Installation instructions:

+Use [FLIPS][2] to patch the .BPS file onto a clean Pokemon Emerald ROM (the option will appear as "Apply Patch").
+From there, FLIPS will ask you for the clean unmodified ROM and THEN the patch (.BPS) file.

 Changelog:
 -----------------------------------------------------------------------------
 - dismounting after surfing now properly renders ground effects